oliviacpu/Glitch-Community/README.md

 Changed it again

+There will be at least one more change after this

 - the backend app starts at `server.js`
 - `src/client.js` is compiled and served as /client-bundle.js
 - components and their styles are in `src/components/` :-)